bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 ---
-root: .components.layouts.BlogLayout
+data:
   title: Deploying Kobweb into the Cloud
   description: How to use Kobweb to build a Compose HTML site that can be served by a Kobweb server living in the Cloud
   author: David Herman
   date: 2023-05-07
   updated: 2024-11-20
 tags:
  - compose html
  - kobweb